 The mill buildings today

 Looking at the modern map I thought the mill had disappeared, to be replaced by some engineering works.
 However when I went to take my ‘after’ picture (expecting barbed wire and no access) I found the 18th-century mill buildings still very much present, complete with mill pool, chimney, overhead hoist and a window giving an intriguing view of the remnants of the mill wheel (shown in the photo).
 It’s no longer a working mill, but the character has been sensitively retained and it makes a splendid contribution to the landscape.
-Strangely the weirs – seen clearly in the earlier picture – seem to have disappeared, with the river flowing placidly by the mill.
+Strangely the weir – seen clearly in the earlier picture – seems to have disappeared, with the river flowing placidly by the mill.

 I got quite excited when I googled ‘Blackdown Mill’ and found that Daniel Craig and his wife were said to be interested in buying the mill for around £5 million (it does have 8 bedrooms and a private cinema).
 Sadly this rumour proved to be untrue though you could have rented the place for £3.5K a month back in 2010.